 Understanding Customer Sentiments

 Customer reviews are one of the most important data points available on Airbnb.
 It is also the most difficult to analyze.
 Going through them manually may reveal a lot about customer sentiments and what makes them happy and what draws them away from certain establishments.
-This would however take a lot of time and effort.
+This would, however, take a lot of time and effort.
 Instead, harnessing Natural Language Processing can help in providing you with results much faster.

 Finding Less Served Destinations

-The most popular tourist destinations in the world, Paris, Rome, London, or New York are already served by hundreds and thousands of hotels and lodgings.
+The most popular tourist destinations in the world, Paris, Rome, London, or New York, are already served by hundreds and thousands of hotels and lodgings.
 But how many hotels, do you think, are present around the Pangong Tso Lake in Ladakh, India, or the Hitachi Seaside Park in Japan?
 Chances are, not too many.
-These lesser-known destinations are served by very few hotels and many localities in these unconventional travel destinations have taken the advantage of Airbnb to offer their extra space to fellow travelers.
+These lesser-known destinations are served by very few hotels and many localities in these unconventional travel destinations have taken the advantage of Airbnb to offer their extra space to fellow travellers.
 By web scraping Airbnb data, figure out which newer destinations can be served by your hotel or lodgings.

 Providing Secondary Services

 The hotel industry does not operate on its own.
 It works in sync with the entire travel industry.
 Travel and hotel listings data can be used by any secondary service provider.
 An airline company can use data from Airbnb to figure out which locations need to be added to their route.
 A travel agency can decide which monuments and places in the city can be offered to tourists on a trip.
 The possibilities are just as endless with web scraping Airbnb data.